Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. Upgrade the license of the Azure Active Directory (Azure AD) tenant.** ✅

-### Question #76
+### Question #75 💩💩💩

-You have a GitHub repository that uses GitHub Actions and stores access keys by using GitHub encrypted secrets.
+You have a GitHub repository that uses **GitHub Actions and stores access keys by using GitHub encrypted secrets.**

-You plan to update the secrets by using the GitHub REST API.
+**You plan to update the secrets by using the GitHub REST API.**

 You need to wrap the secrets before adding them to a REST-based call.